tsconn23/TradierClient/README.md

 2.)
 TradierClient.Harness -- This is a simple GUI which can be used to test the calls and also to show how to work with the TradierClient library.

+Please note that the Harness project has an App.config.sample file which you will have to rename.
+You will also need to enter your Tradier platform access token in the appropriate appSettings entry.

 ------------------------------------------------------------------------------------------
 It will be noted by users of this library that the responses for the MarketData calls are each wrapped by a specific class, whereas the AccountData and UserData calls return a general type of response class.
 This is because I'm currently undecided about what to do with the response and just return the raw XML/JSON.
 I have it in mind to wrap the XML/JSON in an object model so that the consumer won't have to, but to also pass through the raw response as currently happens for completeness sake.